wzgrx/VideoX-Fun/scripts/wan2.2/README_TRAIN_ANIMATE.md

 The default training commands for the different versions are as follows:

-We can choose whether to use fsdp in Wan-Animate, which can save a lot of video memory.
+We can choose whether to use DeepSpeed and FSDP in Wan-Animate, which can save a lot of video memory.

 The metadata_control.json is a little different from normal json in Wan, you need to add some new paths in json.